koppanyh/RSVPlet/README.md

  - progressColor <Str> - Color of the progress bar
  - punctuation <Str> - List of punctuation characters for delay calculation
  - symbols <Str> - List of symbol characters for delay calculation
+ - enableClipboard <Bool> - Defines if clipboard should be read if no selection found

 #### Limitations